 Hendrickson Emerger an early spring staple

-In the early spring, from April through May, a dark, steely gray mayfly comes off the water.
+The Hendrickson mayfly comes off the water in the early spring.
+From April through May, the female, a dark, steely gray mayfly, comes off the water sporadically throughout the day.
+The male variant leans towards an oxide-red-gray color; both, in my neck of the woods, are the mid-size compacts of the mayfly world.
 Ephemerella Subvaria is one of the long-awaited mayfly hatches of the season in most parts of the eastern US.
 I personally look forward to it all winter long.
 Because the spring brings swifter water flows and often discoloration, I tie this fly a size larger than most of my adult and emerger mayfly patterns that I use in mid-summer.
 The same holds true for my March Brown patterns.
 Typically, a more bushy fly that can float like a cork in a faster current is an early spring staple for my first cold days of fishing in spring creeks.
-In general, the trout are a little less discriminating when the hatch is on in the very early season.
+In general, the trout are a little less discriminating when the hatch is on in the early season.
+As the spring leans into summer, my fly patterns become exponentially sparser.

 The emerger shown in this entry is tied on the venerable Hanak 300 BL in sizes #14 and #16.
 This particular hook is somewhat robust, using a “medium” wire, but Hanak hooks generally lean toward heavy-gauge wire, so care has to be taken when dressing these hooks to achieve proper floatation.
 I combine Kapok fibers with beaver belly, squirrel hair, and rabbit's foot for a buoyant stew of natural fibers.
 Using a dubbing loop and winding a thorax prior to folding over the CDC gives me a robust life jacket on the business end of the fly.
 Once folded over the thorax, the CDC loop wing traps a generous amount of air just above the surface film.
 This emergent pattern is a real confidence booster in swifter water and also dries quite easily with a few false casts.